yankay/llm-d-modelservice/charts/llm-d-modelservice/examples/README.md

     ```

 2. `facebook/opt-125m`: downloads a model from Hugging Face.
-Ensure that the name of the Gateway is correct in the values file.
+Ensure that the name of the Gateway is correct in [this](values-facebook.yaml#L16) values file.

     Dry-run: